PhrontHQ/mod/ui/visual-style.mod/exploration.md

 - **`raisedSurfaceColor`**:

   - _Default (light)_: `rgba(252 252 252, 1)`
-  - _Usage_: Elements with a slight elevation to distinguish them from the canvas.
+  - _Usage_: Elements with a slight elevation to distinguish them from the base.
   - _Example_: Cards, ~~widgets~~, highlighted content tiles.
 - **`elevatedSurfaceColor`**: